 This pan-Asian powerhouse has plenty of room and lots of tables, so parties of any size are welcome.
 Better still, the menu is expansive and caters to every palate from mild to wild.
 There are American-Chinese favorites, but those looking to delve into Oklahoma City’s rich Vietnamese heritage can taste some out-of-this-world cuisine in the easy-to-navigate Asian District.

 If you’re dealing with a lot of dietary concerns, Rococo Northpark is a godsend.
-Located on the north end of historic Northpark Mall, this east coast Italian eatery has a big dining room, including a private backroom if you’re making reservations in advance, and a full bar.
+Located on the north end of historic Northpark Mall, this east coast Italian eatery has a big dining room, including a private back room if you’re making reservations in advance, and a full bar.
 More importantly, Rococo’s menu hits all the high points of crowd-pleasing Italian favorites, fresh seafood dishes and a surprisingly accommodating vegan and gluten-free selection.
 Particular favorites include Rococo’s famous crabcakes and their vegetable-infused vodka Bloody Marys.

 French cooking techniques meets cowboy fare in Stockyard City’s new McClintock Saloon & Chophouse.
 Anyone looking for a kitschy visit to an old west saloon will be delighted by the decor inside McClintock, but the real prize is a menu of steaks and other local fare filtered through the lens of fine dining.

 When no one can agree on one kind of food, agree to disagree at Bleu Garten.
-Oklahoma City’s premiere food truck park is a giant leap away from the norm with a constantly rotating roster of gourmet mobile dining options you can enjoy under the stars, around a fire pit or sitting near some giant TVs.
+Oklahoma City’s premier food truck park is a giant leap away from the norm with a constantly rotating roster of gourmet mobile dining options you can enjoy under the stars, around a fire pit or sitting near some giant TVs.
 The full bar always has some playful options and diners can opt for burgers, pizza, Mediterranean fare, ice cream, cheesesteaks, tacos, soul food or any other cuisine on offer from the assembled trucks.